RobinBrouwer/gritter/README.markdown

 	<%= include_gritter %>

-If you also want to add JQuery together with gritter (from googleapis.com) you can use the following helper:
+If you also want to add jQuery together with gritter (from googleapis.com) you can use the following helper:

 	<%= include_gritter_and_jquery %>

 You can pass extra arguments to these functions to set the default options for gritter.

 	:fade_in_speed => "medium"            # => Allows you to set the fade-in-speed.
-Can be string or integer (in ms).
+Can be String or Integer (in ms).
 	:fade_out_speed => 1000               # => Allows you to set the fade-out-speed.
-Must be an integer (in ms).
+Can be String or Integer (in ms).
 	:time => 8000                         # => Allows you to set the time the notification stays.
-Must be an integer (in ms).
+Must be an Integer (in ms).

+The :fade_in_speed and :fade_out_speed options accept the following Strings:

+	"slow"
+	"medium"
+	"fast"

+## v0.5 changes

+I have made several changes in version 0.5:
+- Works with Ruby 1.9 now (the Array.to_s was causing problems);
+- Refactored a lot of code to make everything a bit more logical;
+- The js helper doesn't add a semicolon (;) after the script anymore;
+- The js helper accepts several scripts as options;
+- Changed the way linebreaks (\n) are created;
+- Added an 'e' variable for all the callbacks;
+- Added String support for :fade_out_speed;
+- Changed the README.

+## Upcoming changes

+One of the features I have in mind for the following release will be locales support for gflash.
+The only thing you need to add in the Controller is what error should be shown and the locales will do the rest.

 ## Usage

 There are several helpers you can use with gritter.
-All of them print out javascript code without script-tags.
+All of them print out Javascript code without script-tags.

 	add_gritter
 	remove_gritter
 	extend_gritter

 To add the script-tags we added another function called 'js'.
 It allows you to easily add script-tags around your javascript.
-It can be used in combination with gritter, but also other javascript you want to output.
+It can be used in combination with gritter, but also other Javascript you want to run.
-It automatically adds a semicolon (;) at the end of the script-tag, so you don't have to worry about that.

 Since version 0.3 we also added a gflash helper.
 You can read more about this helper below.

 ### add_gritter

 The add_gritter helper allows you to add a gritter notification to your application.
-It works like this in the link_to_function helper:
+It outputs Javascript directly into your template.
+It works like this inside a js.erb file:

-	<%= link_to_function "Notify", add_gritter("This is a notification just for you!") %>
+	<%= add_gritter("This is a notification just for you!") %>

 The add_gritter helper allows you to easily set the text for the notification.
 When you want to change the title, just pass the :title argument to the helper:

-	<%= link_to_function "Notify", add_gritter("This is a notification just for you!", :title => "Please pay attention!") %>
+	<%= add_gritter("This is a notification just for you!", :title => "Please pay attention!") %>

 There are many more arguments you can pass to the helper:

 	:title => "This is a title"            # => Allows you to set the title for the notification.
 	:image => "/images/rails.png"          # => Allows you to add an image to the notification.
 	:sticky => true                        # => Allows you to make the notification sticky.
-	:time => 4000                          # => Allows you to set the time when the notification disappears (in ms) :class_name => "gritter"               # => Allows you to set a different classname.
+	:time => 4000                          # => Allows you to set the time when the notification disappears (in ms).
+	:class_name => "gritter"               # => Allows you to set a different classname.
 	:before_open => "alert('Opening!');"   # => Execute javascript before opening.
 	:after_open => "alert('Opened!');"     # => Execute javascript after opening.